Snow is blanketing the Blue Mountains west of Sydney as a cold snap sends temperatures plummeting across Australia’s south-east.

-This piece was originally published last August, but Dean Sewell’s beautiful photographic work is always worth revisiting.
+This piece was originally published last August in 2019, but Dean Sewell’s beautiful photographic work is always worth revisiting.
+Particularly now, as the country shivers from one end to the other.

 Better known for its strikingly beautiful desert landscapes and the harsh heat of the inland, it has been snowing in parts of Australia that haven’t seen snow in decades.